 That’s right.
 Nothing.
 The reason that doctors need to test for diabetes (and people need to demand it), is that most people have no idea that they have it.
 This regular testing is most important in people at the highest risk of developing diabetes.

-Symptoms of diabetes in men are often related to sexual health and function.
-The below signs and symptoms are severe and may be a hallmark that you have had diabetes for a number of years.
+Symptoms of type 2 diabetes mellitus in men are often related to sexual health and function.
+The below symptoms are severe and may be a hallmark that you have had diabetes for a number of years.

 Erectile dysfunction (ED), sometimes called impotence, is an inability to achieve or maintain an erection.
 It’s a common condition in men who have diabetes, and they often experience ED at earlier ages than men who do not have diabetes.
 Studies have found that 50% of men with diabetes experience ED so it is common even if it is not talked about.